emilsvennesson/kodi-viaplay/README.md

 ## Known issues: ##
 #### No audio on live sports ####
 This is due to a bug in Kodi/ffmpeg.
 Viaplay uses HLS v4 for live sports and supplies the audio as an external track.
-Unfortunately, this is currently not supported.
+Unfortunately, this is currently not working properly in Kodi.
 However, with Krypton and its new input stream add-ons, a fix is hopefully just around the corner.